Friends of OCLW Life-Writing Discussion Group

 If you are not a member of the Friends Scheme you can pay separately to join the group: it's £144 a term or £432 a year, which works out at just £18 per 90-minute session.
 Please click here to pay, add the relevant amount in the Donations box, and we will be in touch.

 Online via Zoom

 Run in partnership with Oxford Writing Mentors and convened by Dr Alice Little, this group is for writers who want to receive or offer feedback on their work-in-progress.
 Each week the group reads in advance up to 3,000 words of a participant's writing, and discusses the project in response to questions posed by the author.

 The remit of the group is broad, including life-writing in all its forms, as well as academic writing, journalistic writing, creative non-fiction, and fiction.
 We welcome professional and unpaid writers, and aim to provide a supportive group in which all contributors can improve and thrive.

-Who can join: the group is open to everyone, with numbers capped at 12.
+Who can join: the group is open to everyone and costs £18 per 90-minute session, with numbers capped at 12.
 You can find out more and sign up here.

 Various times, in person and online